ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

    | `avoid   ` | Prefer protocols/paths not providing the property, proceed otherwise |
    | `prohibit` | Select only protocols/paths not providing the property, fail otherwise |

-An implementation of this interface must provide sensible defaults for Transport Preferences.
+An implementation of this interface must provide sensible defaults for protocol and path selection properties.
 The defaults given for each property below represent a configuration that can be implemented over TCP.
 An alternate set of default Protocol Selection Properties would represent a configuration that can be implemented over UDP.

-The following properties apply to Connections and Connection Groups:
+The following properties can be used during Protocol and Path selection:

 * Reliable Data Transfer:
   This boolean property specifies whether the application needs the